 If you ever have the chance to visit, be sure to take it.
 To be surrounded by the names of 19000 men and women who fought and died is a truly humbling experience.
 Their names forever seen from almost everywhere in Chatham, and where you can see all of the town and beyond; the last part of Britain many of them saw.

 As you may have seen on the Forts and Strange Things pages, Dave wrote to me and had the following to say about the war memorial:

 Once we were playing at the War Memorial on the Lines, on the centre of the memorial where the metal plaques are, there is one with a keyhole, we found this open one day and had a look inside.
 Not only does it go up, it goes down too.
 We were chased off by the men that were inside.

-The Commonwealth War Graves Commission's information sheet about the memorial may be downloaded from their site here.
+The Commonwealth War Graves Commission's information about the memorial may be found here.